Shahood-Sajid/CustomerSegmentationUsingKMeansClustering/README.md

 Another main goal of analysis is to improve the business by finding out the perfect customer segment and targeting them.

 Tools which will be used in this problem are:
-• Pandas - will be used to import and perform data manipulations.
-• Seaborn and matplotlib will be used to analyze and visualize the features to comprehend the relations.
-• PCA was implemented for dimensionality reduction to transform large set of variables into smaller ones that contains most of the information in the larger set.
-• Clustering was performed to solve this problem
+Pandas will be used to import and perform data manipulations.
+Seaborn and matplotlib will be used to analyze and visualize the features to comprehend the relations.
+PCA was implemented for dimensionality reduction to transform large set of variables into smaller ones that contains most of the information in the larger set.
+Clustering was performed to solve this problem
-• This project was made on Python using Jupyter Notebook.